 Eric Steedman has over 20 years experience as a consultant and entrepreneur, having developed, launched and managed a variety of projects, both for and non-profit.
 Eric’s expertise is largely focused on solving business challenges, including business planning, market research, and organizational and financing strategies.
 A big-picture thinker with a keen eye for detail, Eric is never afraid to dig deep for the key answers to client’s questions.
 Known for his big smile and polite charm, Eric works closely with clients to see their visions of impactful and innovative projects come to fruition.
 After starting his career in responsible investment management in New York City, Eric returned to Montreal to complete an MBA at McGill.
 Eric holds an M.Phil in politics from the University of Glasgow, and a Honours BA in political science from Carleton University in Ottawa.

 The program is for individuals or teams exploring a social or environmental problem and are willing to commit 5 hours per week.

-The deadline to join the Fall 2020 Cohort is September 4th, 2020.
+The deadline to join the Winter 2021 Cohort is January 27, 2021.
 Note that it may take up to 2 weeks after you submitted an application to receive a response.
 We will notify you whether your application has been accepted or rejected.
 Upon successful completion of the Ideation for Social Innovation Program, you may be eligible to apply to join District 3’s Validation program.

 The Ideation for Social Innovation program is 5 weeks long.